jeffersoncgo/CoverMaker/FEATURES.md

 3. Add bloom underneath for glow
 4. Duplicate layer and rotate slightly for shadow

+#### Text Effects Seed

+- Many text effects that use randomness now expose a `Seed` parameter; using the same seed will produce deterministic, repeatable results across renders.
+- Set `Seed` to 0 to fall back to non-deterministic Math.random behavior (default).

 ### Layout Salt Experimentation

 - Change Random Salt value (1-100+) to get different variations